MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/Update-MgUserManagedDeviceMobileAppConfigurationState.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphManagedDeviceMobileAppConfigurationState>`: Managed Device Mobile App Configuration State for a given device.
+`BODYPARAMETER <IMicrosoftGraphManagedDeviceMobileAppConfigurationState>`: Managed Device Mobile App Configuration State for a given device.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The name of the policy for this policyBase
   - `[PlatformType <PolicyPlatformType?>]`: Supported platform types for policies.
   - `[SettingCount <Int32?>]`: Count of how many setting a policy holds